text_parser 2.4.0 text_parser: ^2.4.0 copied to clipboard

 matcherType

-to parse the text into the element. matcherIndex
+was used to extract the element. matcherIndex

 is the index of the matcher in